ChananelAzenkot/review_Code/README.md

 # To Do List App

-AA To-Do List app is a powerful tool for organizing tasks and increasing productivity.
+A To-Do List app is a powerful tool for organizing tasks and increasing productivity.
 It helps you create, manage, and prioritize tasks, set reminders, and track progress.
 Stay organized, focused, and accomplish your goals efficiently with a To-Do List app.

 You can open the To Do List App [here](https://chananelazenkot.github.io/review_Code/).